Quick Answer

 | Submission rejected | High risk until corrected submission is accepted | Vague rejection reason, format mismatch, incomplete or unreadable submission | Rejection reply channel or official upload path | Rejection message, rejected file, corrected file, resubmission receipt, timestamp, case number |

 Trigger: you receive an overdue or suspension-related notice.
 Immediate action: contact the provider and ask for the exact reinstatement step required now.
 Evidence to collect: notice, submission history, date or time of contact, case number, written follow-up.
-Escalation path: if no usable answer within Add current response window after verification, request supervisor review through the published complaint or escalation route.
+Escalation path: if no usable answer arrives within the response window published by the provider or confirmed in writing, request supervisor review through the published complaint or escalation route.

 Trigger: the expected notice or form has not arrived.
 Immediate action: confirm whether action is required and which channel they want you to use.
 Evidence to collect: portal status screenshot, address or contact details on file, contact log, written instruction.
 Escalation path: if responses stay generic, request account-specific written instructions and escalation to the next support tier.